fbedussi/pureact/README.md

 `extendComponent` takes care of some boilerplate code to watch for attributes change and to reflect attributes to properties:
 - sets the `observedAttributes` method to return the `propsArray`.
 - sets the getter and setters for every attribute in the `propsArray` in order to reflect attributes to properties and vice versa.
 It converts boolean, numbers and plain objects to and from string in the process.
+- provides the `propertyChangedCallback()` with the same signature of the regular `attributeChangedCallback()`, that is called every time the observed attributes change.
+The difference from the `attributeChangedCallback()` is that the property values passed to the callback are converted from strings to boolean, number, string or objects.

 ### setState
 `extendComponent` adds a `setState` method that updates the `state` property and calls the `render` methods (if there is one).